Cluster F Bomb: Video Games

 - The Witcher is quite generous with its swearing.
 But then there's also Thaler, who starts dropping cluster F-bombs as soon as he opens his mouth.

-- Mortal Kombat is usually just over the top violence but the spinoff Mortal Kombat: Shaolin Monks has an Easter Egg for Scorpion's spear attack.
+- The franchise is usually just over the top violence but the spinoff Mortal Kombat: Shaolin Monks has an Easter Egg for Scorpion's spear attack.
 Randomly he'll shout "Get over here bitch!" and "Get the fuck over here!"

 - In a game that has a fair amount of profanity, it's something of a surprise that one of the most vulgar characters in Fallout 3 is the child mayor of the kids-only city Little Lamplight.